Matthew-Burkard/chromaformatter/README.md

 #### Additional Configuration

-Logging levels, brackets and the colors of formatted arguments can be changed.
+ChromaFormatter has a dict called color_map to determine the colors of other parts of the log msg.
+Logging levels, brackets and the colors of formatted arguments are all set in color_map.

 By default the colors are: